arazimproject/tau-tools/README.md

 -   https://arazim-project.com/courses/courses-2025b.json
 -   https://arazim-project.com/courses/plans.json

-You can also get rolled-up information about all of the courses in https://arazim-project.com/courses/courses.json, using the TAU Tools [collect](./src/tau_tools/collect.py) script.
+You can also get rolled-up information about all of the courses in https://arazim-project.com/courses/courses.json, using the [collect](#collect-the-data-together) script.

 ### Get course details